isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 and no less than five other franchises came to be.
 Apart from _Bigencenryin_, there is also _Wotsi_, _Îmharad_,
 _Tardodefnenv_, _Weshi j coren_ and _Nnn Pee, Nnn Pparrr_,
-each one with its own host of _zencuruxu_.
+each one with its own host of _zencuruxe_.
 On occasion they may meet,
-but this must be done in a very strange ritual[^crossover] and the outcomes aren't particularly interesting, at least not in this introduction.
+but this must be done in a very strange ritual[^crossover] and the outcomes aren't particularly interesting, at least not at this level.

 [^crossover]: Because the World is Sacred,
     none of the original lands can carry everyone at the same time.